arorashivoy/iTouch/README.md

 # iTouch README

-This extension is a modification of [nasc-vscode-mac-touchbar](https://github.com/on2-dev/nasc-vscode-mac-touchbar) extension since it is no longer getting updated and I wanted to add a feature to run CodeRunner code from the TouchBar
+This extension is a modification of [nasc-vscode-mac-touchbar](https://github.com/on2-dev/nasc-vscode-mac-touchbar) extension since it is no longer getting updated and I wanted to add a few more features of my own.

 ## Features